sabidhasan/courses/2 - Java Language Fundamentals.md

 **Special References** (`null` and `this`):
-Java includes `this` to refer to the current object, or to itself.
+Java includes `this` to refer to the current object itself.
 For properties, you can optionally prefix with `this`, or if there is disambiguity for the variable names, `this` will explicitly refer to the obj itself.

 `Null` refers to an uncreated object - an object reference that hasn't been instantiated is **null**.
-Likewise, an array of objects of a type is initialized with `null`s.
+Likewise, an array of objects is initialized with `null`s.
+This is unlike other types, which *have* a default value (e.g. `false`, `0`, `0.0f`, `0L`, etc.).

 **Acessors/Getters and Mutators/Setters**
 Typically called `get<Name>` and `set<Name>` ; the setter returns `void`

 ## Class Initializers and Constructors